slwu89/SupplyChainOptimization.jl/README.md

 @constraint(m, [p=products, s=plants, t=times], sum(produced[p2, s, t] * get_bom(s, p2, p) for p2 in products) == sum(received[p, l, t] for l in get_lanes_in(supply_chain, s)))
 ```

 The final set of constraints are all about demand and costs in the system.
+As these are relatively straightforward we do not provide detailed explanations, only remarking that in the first `lost_sales` are demands from customers which cannot be fulfilled.

 $$
 \begin{align*}